 If a loved one has received a hepatitis C diagnosis, you may have some questions.
 And if you’ll be helping care for them, there are some things you should know beforehand.

 Continue reading to learn more about the hepatitis C virus (HCV) and tips for how to be a good caregiver.

-Hepatitis C usually spreads when the blood of someone who is infected with the hepatitis C virus (HCV) enters through the skin of a person who is not infected.
+Hepatitis C is usually transmitted when the blood of someone with the virus enters the body of someone who doesn’t have the virus.

 - sharing eating utensils